A personal loan may seem like a possible solution to our immediate financial concerns during this trying Covid-19 outbreak.

-I, too, find myself browsing bank websites such as DBS, POSB and Citibank just to look at the best personal loan interest rates — just in case my resources run dry.
+I, too, found myself browsing bank websites such as DBS, POSB and Citibank just to look at the best personal loan interest rates — just in case my resources run dry.

 We are facing a global pandemic, and it’s not easy.

-I’ve personally seen those around me get retrenched, their companies go bust; my husband and his colleagues have been put on no-pay leave; and my job-seeking friends are on the brink of despair as their bank balance dries up.
+I’ve personally seen those around me get retrenched, their companies go bust; my husband and his colleagues were put on no-pay leave; and my job-seeking friends are on the brink of despair as their bank balance dries up.

 It’s hard for some of us to even make ends meet, especially if we have a family to support and financial commitments to upkeep.

 Check out our MoneySmart Covid-19 Singapore Survival Guide.

 Personal loan queries on the rise since Covid-19

 Thank goodness for the cash payouts from the government.
 But sometimes, it’s not quite enough.
 Some of us might be turning to various channels (such as to banks for personal loans) for cash advances to further ease cash-flow issues or financial strain.

 It could be to help paying off credit card bills as the interest rates for late payment can be astronomical, or perhaps the personal loan taken will help to take care of the unexpected expenses at home such as medical bills or a broken air-conditioner.

 However, taking on additional debt can be a risky affair.